Associate in Science - Radiography

 Use the Radiography Check Sheet (PDF), along with your BSU Student DegreeWorks record, to keep track of your progress.

 Ball State University in accredited by the North Central Association of Colleges and Schools.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Upon graduation, students receive the Associate in Science Degree in Radiography.
 Program graduates are eligible to apply for the national certification examination administered by the American Registry of Radiologic Technologists (ARRT).
-Individuals who pass the examination are known as registered technologists, RT(R).
+Individuals who pass the examination are known as registered technologists in radiography, RT(R).

 For more information on the radiologic sciences, please go to the following: